 About us: The Chaco Alliance is a grass roots citizen’s group dedicated to protecting and preserving Chaco Culture National Historical Park.
 We formed in early 2006 in response to citizen concerns over the paving (chip-sealing) of CR7950, the main access road to Chaco Culture National Historical Park (CHNHP).
-The Chaco Alliance organized the initial meeting with the New Mexico office of the Federal Highway Administration in August of 2006 in which we demanded that NEPA (the National Environmental Protection Act) be applied to all work on CR7950 (Chaco road) because of the significant impacts to the park brought about by increased visitation from paving.
+The Chaco Alliance organized the initial meeting with the New Mexico office of the Federal Highway Administration in August of 2006 in which we demanded that NEPA (the National Environmental Policy Act) be applied to all work on CR7950 (Chaco road) because of the significant impacts to the park brought about by increased visitation from paving.
 When the NEPA process began on CR7950, we were given consulting party status under Section 106 of the National Historical Preservation Act (NHPA).

 January 2013 Update.

 Our role expanded as additional threats to CCNHP developed from energy exploration in the Chaco area, and we were given consulting party status under Section 106 of NHPA in negotiations with the BLM regarding oil and gas leasing near Chaco.
 In 2009, over 10,000 acres near Chaco were protected from oil and gas leasing thanks to the efforts of the Chaco Alliance, the Hopi, the San Juan Citizens Alliance, and the National Trust for Historic Preservation.
 We continue to consult with the Hopi Tribe and the San Juan Citizens Alliance in actions aimed at establishing a protective zone around Chaco.
 Of particular concern is the BLM's intention to nominate 18,500 acres just north of the park for oil and gas leasing in January 2014 (see September 2014 update below.)